-If you have not yet been accepted into a course of study or residency at the time of application, please send notification of acceptance to the Program Consultant when received.
+If you have not yet been accepted into a course of study or residency at the time of application, you must send notification of admission results to the Program Consultant immediately on receipt.
 Grants are conditional on acceptance into programs or residencies.
+Funding will not be released without documentation of admission or confirmation from the host that your registration will be processed on receipt of payment.